harshit206/EDA-House-Price/Readme.md

 We have used the [House Prices](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) dataset from Kaggle.
 The dataset consists of possible features that might impact the sale price of the house.

 ## Libraries Used:
-1. Numpy: Used for processing multidimensional array objects and a collection of routines .
+1. Numpy: Used for processing multidimensional array objects and a collection of routines.
 2. Pandas: Used for data manipulation and analysis.
 3. Scipy: Used for calculating basic statistics
 4. Matplotlib and Seaborn: Used for data vizualization